 Some things last longer than others, but eventually everything comes to an end.
 If you are one of the people concerned about the future, you probably have a well-equipped pantry waiting for you at home.
-Unfortunately, some of us take for granted our supplies and even more, there are those who have no idea how to tell if their food is still safe to eat.
+Unfortunately, some of us take for granted our supplies.
+Even more, there are those who have no idea how to tell if their food is still safe to eat.

 The problem with organizing a survival pantry is that sometimes, out of sight can also mean out of mind.
-We have a passive nature and somehow, once we complete a task we tend to forget about it and move forward to other projects.
+We have a passive nature and somehow, once we complete a task we tend to forget about it.
+We move forward to other more important projects.
 That feeling of accomplishment you get after setting up your pantry can do more harm than good if you don’t keep an eye on your supplies and do regular checkups.

 Here are some good methods to establish if you food is still safe to eat: